-This post is part of my cornerstone content, written years ago, updated for today and still inspiring wisdom and deep understanding.
+This post is part of my cornerstone content, written years ago, updated today, inspiring wisdom and deep understanding.

-For the past 20 years, right after Thanksgiving, I start making about 50 eight-ounce boxes of English toffee and peanut brittle to send out to family and friends.
+For the past 20 years, right after Thanksgiving, I have started making about 50 eight-ounce boxes of English toffee and peanut brittle to send to family and friends.

 Using fresh ingredients and sticking to a well-practiced process, I sing along to Christmas music while standing in front of the oven and stirring for hours.

 The most important ingredient I add is love.

 Yes, that’s right, I stir in love.
 I know it sounds corny, but it’s true!

 The English Toffee takes 15 minutes of constant stirring and must be pulled from the heat at precisely 290 degrees Fahrenheit.
 For those 15 minutes, I keep the spoon moving steadily while thinking of the faces of all the happy people opening their box of candy.
 I imagine the squeals of delight when they open their mailbox, followed by joyful savoring of the first bite.